 Hosted by Pharmacist, Allie Xu, the podcast is designed to inspire pharmacists at any stage of your career to uncover the world of opportunities that exist and help navigate your way into a career and life that you love.

-We are launching Season 2 with:
+For late 2021 we are launching Season 3 with:

 “We hope the Podcast series becomes a must listen for any Pharmacist in Australia, irrespective of their field of interest, and shines a light on the wonderful role models in the profession and their amazing stories and careers.” - Heidi Dariz, GM of Raven's Recruitment

 S03E02: Michael Minter is an experienced Paramedic and Pharmacist with a demonstrated history of working in the health care industry.
 Michael has been recognised as the 2020 Pharmacist of the Year for TerryWhite Chemmart.